adawatia/PaperWise/README.md

 - **Streamlit** 🎨 - For an interactive and responsive UI.
 - **PyMuPDF / PDFPlumber** 📄 - PDF parsing and text extraction.
 - **LangChain / OpenAI / LLMs** 🤖 - AI-driven text processing (if applicable).
+- **Ollama** 🖥️ - Enables running large language models locally for offline use.

 ---